 We love hearing our customers' tales of their garden birds when they phone or email to place an order.

-Mrs Thompson says that both woodpeckers continue to visit daily and they have now discovered the suet block holders, although the smaller one still loves tackling the suet-filled coconut feeders when he gets a chance amongst the starlings.
-Her smaller birds also don't get a look-in when the starlings and jackdaws are around, so she has moved the coconuts away from the other seed and nut feeders, into a hedge, so they can feed in peace sometimes.
-As a result, the greenfinches (nicknamed 'The Green Party with a majority rule' by Mrs T) - who previously dominated the seed feeders and wouldn't touch the coconuts - have found them and really enjoy swinging away.
+Susan says that both woodpeckers continue to visit daily and they have now discovered the suet block holders, although the smaller one still loves tackling the suet-filled coconut feeders when he gets a chance amongst the starlings.
+Her smaller birds don't get a look-in either when the starlings and jackdaws are around, so she has moved the coconuts away from the other seed and nut feeders, into a hedge, so they can feed in peace sometimes.
+As a result, the greenfinches (nicknamed 'The Green Party with a majority rule' by Susan) - who previously dominated the seed feeders and wouldn't touch the coconuts - have found them and really enjoy swinging away.

-What a fantastic lot of garden activity in Cambridge!
-Keep up the good work Mrs Thompson!
+What a fantastic lot of garden activity in Cambridge.
+Keep up the good work Susan!

 The stitching has a plain side - just straight stitches...

 ...and a complicated stitch line (with more cotton overlapping).

 Have the straight, simple line of stitching towards you, and go to the right-hand side of the bag to the tail of the stitching...

 At the end of this tail you can undo one stitch (un-thread the single end of cotton through the last loop), you should then be able to pull the two cotton threads apart...

 If this has worked correctly, the two threads should 'un-zip' across the bag - which is very satisfying!